akar247/RecipeRatingPredictions/README.md

 We encoded <code>tags</code> the same as done before in the baseline model as done the same with the <code>nutrition</code> health facts.

-decided to use a decision tree regressor to predict the average ratings for recipes.
+For the actual model, we decided to use a decision tree regressor to predict the average ratings for recipes.
 A decision tree regressor is a type of ML model that partitions inputs into smaller and smaller groupings so that it can create a prediction on a continuous quantiative value based off the input features.

 For our baseline model we kept the default parameters offered by sklearn's DecisionTreeRegressor class: